Chronology

 July–August, 1993

-Creates Large Interior with Three Reflections, a mural consisting of a 30-foot-long panel and three additional panels.
+Creates Large Interior with Three Reflections, a commissioned site-specific mural consisting of a 30-foot-long panel and three additional panels.

 October 1993